 No stranger to hardship, Ly Pisith has a striking past.

-Having fled his home country as a child to escape the atrocities of the Khmer Rouge regime, Pisith was brought to France where he spent long lonely years in a foreign land, with a culture alien to him back then.
-All his family was lost.
-Full of anger and an array of tangled emotions.
-Pisith instinctively sought art as a way to connect to the world around him, drawn to Paris’ swelling operas and roving design exhibitions.
+Having fled his home country as a child to escape the atrocities of the Khmer Rouge regime, Pisith was brought to France, where he spent many lonely years in a foreign land where the culture was alien to him.
+He had lost his family.
+Full of anger and tangled emotions, Pisith instinctively sought art as a way to connect to the world around him, drawn to Paris’ swelling operas and roving design exhibitions.

-Today, he has grown a small team of local Cambodian artisans and opened three boutiques in Cambodia; a small but thriving brand called Garden of Desire.
-We checked in with Pisith to understand more of his design inspirations, how he understands his cultural roots, and what it means to have found, and perhaps created, a home.
+Today, he has grown a small team of Cambodian artisans and opened three boutiques in Cambodia for a small, but thriving, brand called Garden of Desire.
+We checked in with Pisith to better understand his design inspirations, and he shares how he understands his cultural roots and what it means to have found, and perhaps created, a home.